jasonkim7288/rails_tutor_booking/README.md

 - AWS S3 bucket : cloud service for the profile image upload
 - tempusdominus-bootstrap-4 : dateTime picker package with bootstrap to manage start and end datetime of the tutor session
 - Devise : authentication gem
 - cancancan : authorization gem.
 All users including guests can read all the tutor sessons list.
 Registered users can create, edit, delete their own sessions only.
-Administrators can manage all tutor sessions no matter who made the tutor sessions.
+Administrators can manage all the tutor sessions no matter who made them.
-- pg_search : PostgreSQL full text search gem to search the tutor sessions by tutor's name, tutor's details, comments, tutor session's details
+- pg_search : PostgreSQL full text search gem to search the tutor sessions by tutor's name, tutor's details, comments, and tutor session's details
 - telephone_number : localized phone number verification gem

 [Go back](#table-of-contents)<br /><br /><br />